christiskatsouris/Applied-Econometrics-R/README.md

 # Applied-Econometrics-R

 The synthesis of heterogenous data and the development of software - is a combination now recognized as data science.
-Therefore, both the fields of Applied Econometrics and Applied Statistics have a key role in our understanding of data relationships and associations by testing statistical theorems and econometric theory which can support the broader scope of data science and economics in explaining uncertainty and decision making.
+Therefore, both the fields of Applied Econometrics and Applied Statistics have a key role in sheding light to our understanding of data relationships and associations by testing statistical hypotheses as well as econometric theory which can support the broader scope of economics and data science in explaining uncertainty and decision making.

-In this teaching page of Applied Econometrics Using R, we present four main applications which are commonly presented in empirical economic and finance studies, that is, (i) the use of GLMs for the analysis of Binary Data, (ii) the implementation of Sequence Analysis for evaluating employment and/or work trajectories, (iii) Average Treatment Effects Estimation and (iii) Statistical Inference based on the Proportional Hazard Model which is useful for modelling the probability of default in various settings.
+In this teaching page of Applied Econometrics Using R, we present four main applications which are commonly presented in empirical economic and finance studies, such that:

+(i)   Statistical Analysis of Binary Data based on the Generalized Linear Models (GLMs),

+(ii)  Sequence Analysis for evaluating employment and/or work trajectories,

+(iii) Average Treatment Effects Estimation for regression models based on conditional mean specification forms, and

+(iv)  Statistical Inference based on the Proportional Hazard Model which is useful for modelling the probability of default in various settings.

 # [A].
 Linear and Generalized Linear Models